-It is occasionally possible for you to store your possessions in your room over the Christmas and Easter Vacations if the room is not needed by the College for other students or visitors.
-The charge for this facility is £12.00 per night.
+In exceptional circumstances, it may occasionally be possible for you to store your possessions in your room over the Christmas and Easter Vacations if the room is not needed by the College for other students or visitors.
+You should approach your Tutor if you have a particular reason for requiring such a facility.